filobot/translate/en-US.md

 ## REPORTS

-Enhance the experience and professionalize your server moderation by allowing users to report inappropriate behavior!
+Improve the experience of your members, allowing them to use the best and most complete reports module!

 🔗 https://wiki.filobot.xyz/en/modules/reports